 Take It Outside

-Names like Vail, Aspen, Steamboat and Breckenridge are almost synonymous with downhill skiing.
+Names like Vail, Aspen, Steamboat Springs and Breckenridge are almost synonymous with downhill skiing.
 Rocky Mountain National Park, with 77 mountains taller than 12,00 feet and more than 350 miles of hiking trails, is about 70 miles northwest of Denver.
 Colorado also has dozens of hot springs, including Glenwood Springs, home of the historic Hotel Colorado, a favorite of President Teddy Roosevelt.
 Mesa Verde National Park, in the southwest corner near the Four Corners with Utah, Arizona and New Mexico, is known for its Puebloan cliff dwellings and archeological sites.
-For music in an open-air setting, check out Red Rocks Amphitheatre about 10 miles west of Denver for big-name concerts by the likes of Jason Isbell, Paul Simon, and Tom Petty.
+For music in an open-air setting, check out Red Rocks Amphitheater about 10 miles west of Denver for big-name concerts by the likes of Jason Isbell, Paul Simon, and Tom Petty.

 Cost of Living Near National Average